Winston Wong

-Winston Wen-Yang Wong OBE (王文洋 (Wáng Wényáng); born 2 April 1951 in Taipei County (now New Taipei City), Taiwan) is the eldest son of Wang Yung-ching, chair of the Formosa Plastics Group (FPG), by his second wife.
-Wong is now a widower with a son and a daughter after his wife died of stomach cancer in 2007.
-Wong holds degrees in physics, applied optics, and chemical engineering from Imperial College London.
-His English name was chosen during his study in the United Kingdom.
+Winston Wen-Yang Wong OBE (王文洋 (Wáng Wényáng); born 2 April 1951) is a Taiwanese chemical engineer, businessman, and philanthropist.
+He is the eldest son of Wang Yung-ching (the former chair of the Formosa Plastics Group) by his second wife.

+Early life and education

+Wong was born on April 2, 1951, in Taipei County (now New Taipei City), Taiwan, the eldest son of billionaire Taiwanese businessman Wang Yung-ching and his wife, Yang Chiao.

+At age 13, Wong was sent to be educated at St John's School, Leatherhead, in Surrey, England.
+After graduating, he earned a Bachelor of Science (B.Sc.) in physics in 1971, a Master of Science (M.Sc.) in 1972, and a Ph.D. in chemical engineering and chemical technology in 1976, all from Imperial College London.
+His doctoral dissertation, completed under Felix Weinberg, was titled, "An optical study of turbulence within fire plumes".
+He chose his English name, Winston, while studying in the United Kingdom.

 Career

 Wong was executive vice president of Nan Ya Plastics, an FPG subsidiary, until a widely publicized affair (and the resulting 14% drop in FPG stocks) led to his dismissal in December 1995.
 His father then “banished” Wong to the United States, where he spent one year teaching at the business school of the University of California, Berkeley.
 While in the United States, Wong met Jiang Mianheng, son of Jiang Zemin, the General Secretary of the Chinese Communist Party at that time.

 In 2000, Wong and Jiang Mianheng co-founded the US$1.63 billion Grace Semiconductor Manufacturing Corp. joint venture in Shanghai, China.
 Though Wong serves as president and CEO of that company, Wong himself is not a stockholder, due to cross-strait investment restrictions imposed by the Republic of China (ROC).
 Wong also serves as chair of the Hung Jen Group (宏仁集團) and chair of the Grace THW Group (宏仁企业集团), which are heavily invested in mainland China’s petrochemical and electronics industries, respectively.

 The Winston Wong Centre for Bio-Inspired Technology was created at Imperial College London in 2009.

 In 2015, Wong was named to “Top 100 Chinese for Economic Achievements and Contributions” list by Management World Magazine.